followthatfish/ruokarobo/README.md

 ## Description
 Online shopping for groceries is constantly increasing.
 Even though the service might be very convenient, the process of ordering the things you need and want still may take a not insignificant amount of time.

-This project offers a few different ways to automate said grocery orders for customers of Finnish retail operator K-ryhmä, and specifically via their online store at K-ruoka.fi.
+ruokarobo offers a few different ways to automate said grocery orders for customers of Finnish retail operator K-ryhmä, and specifically via their online store at K-ruoka.fi.
 The author of this project is not affiliated with K-ryhmä or K-ruoka.fi.

-The project is built on top of Robot Framework 3 and the [Browser Library](https://robotframework-browser.org/).
+ruokarobo is built on top of Robot Framework 3 and the [Browser Library](https://robotframework-browser.org/).

 ## What it does
 * Provides a Robot Framework project with keywords, resources and examples for logging in to K-ruoka.fi and adding products to a shopping cart there.